williamrjribeiro/resume/src/entries/work/2021-halasystems.md

 start: 2021-09-01
 ---

 <b>Engineering Leadership:</b> Promoted to Principal Engineer and unofficial tech lead of one of the product teams.
+Led cross-functional teams while establishing technical vision for secure web applications.
 Besides my daily individual contributions to frontend and back-end codebases, I was also responsible for many other initiatives: defining engineering culture, technical stack decisions, maintaining excellence across teams, developing the technical parts of the hiring process, mentoring, and a few more things.

 <b>AI-Powered Solutions:</b> Collaborated closely with AI researchers, ML specialists, and ETL data engineers to deliver user-facing applications leveraging complex AI capabilities.
 Integrated advanced audio processing systems for transcription, denoising, and translation across multiple languages, expanding into image processing solutions for humanitarian crisis response.